Soo Line 1003

-Soo Line 1003 is a class "L-1" 2-8-2 "Mikado" type steam locomotive built by the American Locomotive Company (ALCO) in March 1913 as a member of the Minneapolis, St. Paul and Sault Ste.
+Soo Line 1003 is a L-1 class "Mikado" type steam locomotive built by the American Locomotive Company (ALCO) in March 1913 as a member of the Minneapolis, St. Paul and Sault Ste.
 Marie Railroad ("Soo Line") L-1 class.
 It was retired from regular revenue service in August 1959 and restored to operating condition on October 27, 1996.
 Today, it is occasionally operated on the major railroads of the American Upper Midwest.

 History

 Revenue service

-The locomotive was built in 1913 by the American Locomotive Company (ALCO).
-It was used by the Soo Line until retirement in August 1959, when it went into serviceable storage in Gladstone, Michigan as part of the railroad's strategic reserve.
+The locomotive was built in 1913 by the American Locomotive Company (ALCO) as a L-1 class 2-8-2 “Mikado” type steam locomotive.
+A very efficient locomotive design, the design enabled the L-1 class to pull passenger and freight trains.
+In November 1941, some major repairs and replacement parts were carried out on the locomotive.
+A larger sandbox was installed, the wooden pilot was swapped out with a new boiler tube steel pilot, and the wood and canvas roof was swapped out for steel and the cab became bigger.
+The last improvement was that a feed water heater was installed and the superheater itself was replaced with a Elesco type A. No. 1003 was used by the Soo Line mostly to pull freight trains until retirement in August 1959, when it went into serviceable storage in Gladstone, Michigan as part of the railroad's strategic reserve.
+The strategic reserve is the main reason why the No. 1003 was not cut up for scrap.
 On December 30, 1959, the railroad donated the locomotive to the city of Superior, Wisconsin where it was put on public display.
-In the mid 1970s, Superior Shortline Steam Railroad Ltd. was organized to restore the locomotive to operations.
+In the mid 1970s, Superior Shortline Steam Railroad Ltd. was organized to restore the locomotive to operation.
+However, the plan of restoring the locomotive to operating condition never came to fruition.